CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 `BLEED_STOP_BONUS`      | Affects the `bleed` level when applying medicine.
 `BONUS_BLOCK`           | Affects the number of blocks you can perform.
 `BONUS_DODGE`           | Affects the number of dodges you can perform.
+`CARDIO_MULTIPLIER`     | Affects total cardio fitness by this amount.
+Since it's a percent, using `multiply` is recommended.
 `CARRY_WEIGHT`          | Affect the summary weight player can carry. `"add": 1000` adds 1 kg of weight to carry.
 `CASTING_TIME_MULTIPLIER`   | Same as mutation `casting_time_multiplier` field, changes your casting speed.
 Since it's a percent, using `multiply` is recommended. `"multiply": 2"` triples the casting speed
 `COMBAT_CATCHUP`        | Affects the rate at which you relearn combat skills (multiplier).